 Of course, we wouldn’t leave the USA out.
 There’s a dedicated app for the action at Flushing Meadows too!
 Another handy app that gets used each year, especially throughout August and September.
 An impressive home screen provides an interactive service.
 Therefore, giving users access to live scores, news and media as soon as the app is opened.

-Insight and analysis on the app is dealt with by IBM, who have become industry leaders in measuring performance within tennis over the last decade.
+Insight and analysis on the app are dealt with by IBM, who have become industry leaders in measuring performance within tennis over the last decade.
 Therefore I felt confident that the information I was viewing could be trusted.

 Live tennis rankings app